 1. From Newark Liberty International Airport (EWR)

-Whichever is closest to your accommodation.
+Take whichever option is closest to your accommodation.
 Then you can resume via Metro to your accommodation.
-The last time I did this, it cost me US$ 21 for Uber and US$ 2.75 for the PATH train.
-Pretty affordable!
+The last time I did this, it cost me US$21 for the Uber ride and US$2.75 to take the PATH train.
+Relatively affordable compared to other costs in NYC!

 2. From John F. Kennedy International Airport (JFK)

-Whichever is closest to your accommodation.
-Then you can resume via Metro to your accommodation.
+Again, take whichever option is closest to your accommodation.
+Then you can resume your journey via Metro.

 How to take Public Transportation in NYC

-NYC is a city with amazing connectivity – their public transportation will take you places for an affordable price.
+NYC is a city with amazing connectivity – their public transportation will take you to most places.
 The subway is the best way to get around NYC, but you could take the bus, Taxi, or Uber.
+But of course, if your main concern is saving money, you’ll want to take the public transportation.

 🚌 Tip: The Big Bus hop-on hop-off 1-day ticket (worth $60) is included in the New York Pass